logo

 Avoid chemical treatments - Bleaching, coloring, and perming are aggressive processes that break the hair’s internal bonds and weaken it.

-Be careful with wet hair - Wet hair is at its most fragile state.
-Do not brush it when wet.
-Use a wide-tooth comb to gently detangle from the ends upward.
+Be careful with wet hair - wet hair is at its most vulnerable state.
+Do not brush it while it’s wet.
+Use a wide-tooth comb to gently detangle, starting from the ends and working upward.

 Loose hairstyles - Avoid tight ponytails, tight braids, or tight buns.
 Constant tension causes physical damage to the follicles and can lead to irreversible hair loss, especially along the frontal hairline.

-Proper drying - Do not rub your hair with a towel.
-Gently blot and press to absorb moisture using a microfiber towel or even a soft cotton t-shirt.
+Proper drying - do not rub your hair with a towel.
+Gently absorb the water by patting with a microfiber towel or even an old cotton T-shirt.

-SKCURE offers a solution for hair restoration directly at home, using pharmacist-prepared, personalized formulations.
-This innovative approach combines multiple active ingredients in precise dosages, replacing the need for multiple shelf products, tailored to each patient’s specific medical needs.
-This precise and convenient method is carried out under the senior medical guidance of Dr. Yair Barak and a team of Israeli experts via online consultation.
-We invite individuals experiencing hair loss to begin an advanced AI-assisted assessment and questionnaire on our website, so our doctors can remotely prescribe the most relevant solution and deliver the ultimate treatment directly to your home.
+SKCURE Offers a solution for hair restoration directly from the comfort of your home through personalized pharmaceutical preparation.
+This innovative approach combines multiple active ingredients in precise dosages, instead of using multiple over-the-counter products, tailored to each patient’s specific medical needs.
+This precise and convenient method is carried out with online guidance from Israeli expert doctors.
+We invite those dealing with hair loss to begin an advanced diagnostic process through a questionnaire on the website, so our doctors can match the most relevant option and send a customized solution directly to your home.

 Author Image